+The document contains information considered proprietary and confidential to Tecnar Automation Ltée.

+Page 27 of 54

-X This icon returns to live mode when you have loaded a previous run.
+This icon returns to live mode when you have loaded a previous run.
 This icon clears and resets the graphic.

-The folder icon recalls a previous run of strip charts

-💾 The floppy disk icon saves the strip charts on screen in a CSV file.

-You can zoom by dragging on the Y axis or the X axis

-YOU CAN MOVE THE CHARTS BY DRAGGING IN THE GRAPHIC.
+The folder icon recalls a previous run of strip charts The floppy disk icon saves the strip charts on screen in a CSV file.
+You can zoom by dragging on the Y axis or the X axis YOU CAN MOVE THE CHARTS BY DRAGGING IN THE GRAPHIC.

+The document contains information considered proprietary and confidential to Tecnar Automation Ltée.

+Revised in: April 2014

-6.3.4 TRIGGER
+5.3.4 TRIGGER

 This screen has been designed to help the operator with analysis adjustments.
 It basically transforms your screen into an oscilloscope.
 The operator can look at the different signals collected from the process and then adjust the input range, the trigger level, etc. that will best fit the ongoing spraying conditions.
-This screen has been also designed to allow for on-line adjustment of the particles rejection criteria.
+This screen has been also designed to allow for on-line adjustment of the particle's rejection criteria.